itarato/ProgressTracker/README.md

 Handy tools
 -----------

-There is 2 wrapper for the most common usecases:
+There are 2 wrappers for the most common use cases:

 Reporting single steps in an iterative process - just insert this code: